misapema-jyfl/popTauPy/README.md

 short pulse mode 1+ injection induced extraction current transients in a CB-ECRIS.

+## Compatibility

+This code has been developed and tested on Linux Ubuntu (20.04).
+It is known that the code is currently incompatible with Windows OS.
+Sorry for the inconvenience.
+Use Linux.

+## Instructions for use

+* Use the GUI to generate a parameters file.

+* Execute the masterScript.py from terminal, passing the parameters file as its argument.
+E.g: In the working directory, run
+> python3 masterScript.py params.yaml

 ## Major changes since v1.1.0
 * A GUI has been developed to make it easier to create the parameters.yaml files.